High-Strength Amorphous Silicon Carbide for Nanomechanics: Fabrication of amorphous SiC resonators

-Better chemical stability and inertness of the sensing components can significantly improve the sensors' reliability, particularly for their operation under chemically harsh environments.
-Meanwhile, thin film materials' chemical inertness allows them to be deposited on various substrates, patterned, and then suspended as nanomechanical resonators by removing the substrate underneath (i.e. undercutting).
-A high selectivity between the thin film and the substrate allows for higher yield and accuracy in fabricating suspended nanostructures .
+Higher chemical stability and inertness of thin films is particularly useful for suspending nanostructures; usually a crucial and difficult step in fabricating free-standing structures.
+LPCVD a-SiC films can be deposited on various substrates, patterned, and then suspended as nanomechanical resonators by removing the substrate underneath (i.e. undercutting).
+A high selectivity between the thin film and the substrate allows for higher yield and accuracy in fabricating suspended nanostructures.
 Similar to their crystalline counterpart, LPCVD a-SiC thin films have been reported to have very high chemical inertness to various wet etchants \cite{Morana2012}.
 Likewise, we found that a-SiC also has high chemical inertness to the widely used dry etchants, such as SF$_6$ isotropic plasma etching for silicon substrate, and vapor hydrofluoric acid etching for silicon oxide substrate, as illustrated in \textbf{Figure \ref{fig1}(a)}.
 The excellent chemical stability implies high selectivity between a-SiC and various commonly used substrates during undercutting, as shown in \textbf{Figure \ref{fig1}(b)}.
 Dry etchants are preferred for suspending high-aspect-ratio nanomechanical structures, since they help to avoid stiction during liquid etchant evaporation and thus improve the yield rate of working devices.
-To take advantage of the superior chemical inertness, we fabricated nanomechanical resonators with continuous films down to 5nm, as shown in SEM pictures in Supporting Information \textbf{(F)}.
+To demonstrate the range of devices possible with higher chemical inertness, we fabricated nanomechanical resonators with continuous films down to 5nm, as shown in SEM pictures in Supporting Information \textbf{(F)}.
+In the Supporting Information \textbf{(H)} we show the measured chemical composition of these films, and demonstrate the chemical integrity of the 5nm SiC after etching.